 There is an extensive article on mononeuropathies which covers these topics in more detail.
 However, entrapments can cause polyneuropathies.
 Common entrapment/compressive neuropathies include:

-- Median nerve at the wrist (carpal tunnel syndrome)
+- The median nerve at the wrist (carpal tunnel syndrome)

 - Ulnar nerve at the elbow

-- Lateral cutaneous nerve of the thigh (meralgia paresthetica)
+- The lateral cutaneous nerve of the thigh (meralgia paresthetica)